 Furthermore, under the CPA, if the court record contains trade secrets owned by a party, the court, at the party’s request, may restrict others’ access to the portions containing these trade secrets among the court records (Article 163).

 Many defences are available against a claim for trade secret misappropriation.

 The defendant may argue that the alleged information does not qualify as a protectable trade secret.
-Possible arguments would be that the alleged information has been disclosed in prior arts or the plaintiff failed to manage the information as a secret.
+Possible arguments would be that the alleged information has been disclosed or avaliable to the public or the plaintiff failed to manage the information as a secret.

 The defendant may target the misappropriation element.
-It may raise a defence contending that it independently developed or reverse engineered the information, or obtained the information under licenses, among others.
+It may raise a defence contending that it independently developed or reverse engineered the information, or obtained the information under licences, among others.